cjdbarlow/Part-One/insulin,_glucagon,_and_somatostatin.md

 |**General**|||Increased cell growth|

 ###Glucose Tolerance
-Hyperglycaemia occurs in diabetes due to **decreased peripheral utilisation** as a glucose uptake is reduced due to absence of or resistance to insulin.
+Hyperglycaemia occurs in diabetes due to **decreased peripheral utilisation** as glucose uptake is reduced due to absence of or resistance to insulin.
 In addition, the suppressive effect of insulin on hepatic gluconeogenesis is absent or reduced.

 ##Glucagon
 Glucagon is a **polypeptide** hormone, and is: